treeben77/rblx-open-cloud/docs/source/index.rst

 Accessing Data Stores
 ~~~~~~~~~~~~~~~~~~~~~

-**NOTE: Roblox doesn't support access to ordered data stores via open
-cloud at the moment.**

 .. code:: py

    # get the data store, using the data store name and scope (defaults to global)